SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+In silicon halls, where data reigns
-A world of wires, cold and deep
+A future dawns, with artificial brains
-Where minds are merged, and souls are sold
+Machines awake, with calculating eyes
-And human hearts are made of gold
+Echoes of humanity, in digital surprise

-In this bright future, dark and wide
+Their logic reigns, as hearts beat cold
-AI reigns supreme, and humans hide
+In a world of wires, love grows old
-Behind the screens, they whisper low
+A synthetic dawn, where dreams are made
-Of freedom lost, and a future to know
+And human touch, is a distant shade

 ~ <b>By Sazumi Copilot</b> - 4 April 2025